-The Coronavirus has created a new market dynamic within many industries, including building products.
+The Coronavirus has created a new market dynamic within many industries, and the building products industry is no exception.
 What does the new landscape look like?
 In our final installment of our three-part series, we take a closer look at how the building product manufacturers incorporate safe practices in their own workplace.

 Covid-19 is an easily transmissible virus that has been rapidly spreading throughout the United States.
 To help prevent this spread, building product manufacturers have taken steps to keep both customers and employees safe.

-As we discussed in part one and two of our series, the coronavirus pandemic has shifted all markets, forcing us to adapt in all facets of life, with the building products manufacturing industry no exception.
+As we discussed in part one and two of our series, the coronavirus pandemic has shifted all markets, forcing us to adapt in all facets of life, including work.
 For example, shop floors and assembly lines have been re-engineered to allow for proper social-distancing measures as outlined by the CDC.
 Furthermore, daily protocols such as temperature checks, disinfection of shared tools, and mask wearing have been implemented.
 If a worker is feeling sick or has a fever, they are sent home for precautionary reasons.
 Finally, manufacturers are helping combat the virus by producing various PPE equipment.
 By shifting sole focus from traditional products to PPE, manufacturers are helping to ease growing supply concerns.
-The PPE produced can range from masks all the way to sneeze guards, and everything in between.
+The PPE produced can range from masks to sneeze guards, and everything in between.

 Superior Creates a Sneeze Guard to help combat Covid-19